enpage/enpage/docs/getting-started.md

 # Getting Started

-This guide will help you get started with creating templates for Enpage.
+This guide will help you get started with creating templates for Upstart.

 ## Prerequisites

-Before you start creating templates for Enpage, you need to have the following:

-- Basic knowledge of HTML, CSS, and JavaScript
-- Node.js installed on your computer as well as a package manager like npm, pnpm or yarn.
-- An account on Enpage (needed to submit your template)
+You only need an account on Upstart to start creating templates.
+Visit [https://upstart.gg](https://upstart.gg) to create your account.

 ## Create a new template